© 2026 KAWC, PO Box 929, Yuma, AZ 85366, info@kawc.org, 877-838-5292

 Available On Air Stations

-Grijalva, Gallego issue statements on Cesar Chavez after investigation finds he raped and abused women and girls
+Grijalva, Gallego issue statements on Cesar Chavez after investigation finds he abused women and girls

 A statue of Cesar Chavez is in front of a cultural center named for the late farmworker rights leader in San Luis, Ariz.